 Here's what's happening at Unity of Chattanooga:

-REV LORA BETH GILBREATH - GUEST SPEAKER ON DEC.
-7TH
+REV BRONTE COLBERT - GUEST SPEAKER ON FEB.
+15TH

-JOHN STRINGER - GUEST SPEAKER ON DEC.
-14TH
+TONY CARTER - GUEST SPEAKER ON FEB 22ND

 ONGOING EVENTS AND CLASSES: